 - Bust out your best moves at the Banff Avenue skate party, complete with live DJs and firepits to stay warm (this event has been a part of the festival in the past but isn’t planned in 2022).

-Ice Magic International Ice Carving Competition
+Ice Magic International Ice Carving Competition (POSTPONED FOR 2023)

 The best part of the Banff and Lake Louise SnowDays celebration is the Ice Magic Ice Carving Competition at Lake Louise.
 This hugely popular event attracts world-class ice sculptors from all-corners of the world to Lake Louise in winter.